solidi/hl-mods/workspace/redist/readme.txt

 - Server
     - Added "mp_ctfspawn1" and "mp_ctfspawn2" where flagbases will spawn
     - "vote" command now case insensitive
+    - Support to exec gamemode script file when game mode starts
+        - example: "gungame.cfg" is executed when game begins if available
 - Gameplay
     - Provide frag credit to drivable train
     - Telefrags fixed with maps containing these entities